3mdeb/-hardware-presale-validation/docs/sd-wire-test-stand.md

     sudo dd if=PATH_TO_IMAGE of=/dev/sdc status=progress bs=4M
     ```

-1. Plug card into Orange Pi.
+1. Do not plug SD card into Orange Pi yet.

 ### RTE connections